awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + Set `max_wal_senders` to a value greater than 1\.

   The `max_wal_senders` parameter sets the number of concurrent tasks that can run\.
-+ Set `wal_sender_timeout =0`\.
++ The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds\.
+The default is 60000 milliseconds \(60 seconds\)\.
+Setting the value to 0 \(zero\) disables the timeout mechanism, and is a valid setting for DMS\.

-  The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds\.
-Although the default is 60 seconds, we recommend that you set this parameter to zero\.
-Doing this turns off the timeout mechanism\.
+  When setting `wal_sender_timeout` to a non\-zero value, DMS requires a minimum of 10000 milliseconds \(10 seconds\), and fails if the value is between 0 and 10000\.
+Keep the value less than 5 minutes to avoid causing a delay during a Multi\-AZ failover of a DMS replication instance\.

 Some parameters are static, and you can only set them at server start\.
 Any changes to their entries in the configuration file \(for a self\-managed database\) or DB parameter group \(for an RDS for PostgreSQL database\) are ignored until the server is restarted\.
 For more information, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/intro-whatis.html)\.